clinical-meteor/fhir-schemas/README.md

 #### Json Schemas

-We provide Json Schemas for all of the following resources:
+We provide Json Schemas for all of the following resources.
 [FHIR Resource Index](https://www.hl7.org/fhir/resourcelist.html)